 Town libraries close when other Town offices – not the schools – close due to hazardous winter weather.
 Announcements regarding library closings are made after 6:30 a.m. via TV stations WWLP Channel 22 and WGGB Channel 40, as well as via the library closure line at 413-259-3094.
 You can also sign up to receive news alerts by email or text message.

-All three of the large academic libraries in Amherst allow unaffiliated local residents to apply for a library card and borrow items at no cost.
+Normally, yes, but not during the pandemic.
+During normal times, all three of the large academic libraries in Amherst allow unaffiliated local residents to apply for a library card and borrow items at no cost.
 Residents of Massachusetts are eligible to apply for a card at the UMass Du Bois Library.
-"Adult residents of Hampshire County or one of the four immediately adjacent counties" are eligible to apply for a card at Amherst College's Frost Library.
-"Area residents" are eligible to apply for a card at Hampshire College's Harold F. Johnson Library.
+"Adult residents of Hampshire County or one of the four immediately adjacent counties" are eligible to apply for a card at Amherst College’s Frost Library.
+"Area residents" are eligible to apply for a card at Hampshire College’s Harold F. Johnson Library.